-While Congress passed a stimulus package increasing unemployment benefits, this is not good news.
-However, it means that there are 30+ million job seekers on the market who will need jobs around the same time your company recovers and needs candidates.
+While Congress passed a stimulus package increasing unemployment benefits earlier this year, this is not good news.
+However, it means that there are millions of job seekers on the market who will need jobs around the same time your company recovers and needs candidates.

 Don’t hit pause on building your talent pipeline.
 While today might not be the day (or the week or the month) to aggressively recruit a recently laid off workforce, what you can do is set up campaigns that bring candidates like these into your talent network and use content marketing to provide them with resources and information.

 There are two primary areas of focus for your content marketing: Now and later.